homebysix/recipe-robot/README.md

     - [ ] Creates a basic download recipe from Sparkle feed
     - [ ] Creates advanced download recipes ([see this article](https://www.afp548.com/2015/04/06/autopkg-download-recipe-decision-making-process/))
     - [ ] Creates a basic munki recipe from a download recipe
+    - [ ] Creates a basic munki recipe from a pkg recipe
     - [ ] Creates a basic pkg recipe from a download recipe
     - [ ] Creates a basic jss recipe from a pkg recipe
-    - [ ] Recipe format configuration options
+    - [ ] Recipe format configuration options (identifier and recipe types)
 - [ ] __Mac app__
     - [ ] Preferences window UI
     - [ ] File input UI (basic file picker)